ChrisClark303/leeds-beer-quest/README.md

 ## Limitations

 There are a number of aspects that could be improved; firstly, there is no separate test/stage/prod environments setup in Azure, or the deployment pipeline.
-This means that there is no way to test code apart from on the local machine or in prod!
+This means that there is no way to test code apart from on the local machine or in prod.
 Ideally I would want a test environment and the ability to deploy to it from a feature branch at will.
 However, I figured this was beyond the scope of this piece of work, but I would like to highlight that I wouldn't normally want to work like that!
+On a related note, it isn't possible to inject config - such as the MongoDB connection string or the API url used in the UI - on a per-environment basis via the CI/CD pipeline.
+This would limit the usefulness of having separate test/stage/prod environments.

+The UI is very rudimentary, the styling is taken from the defaults provided by Angular when first creating an application using ng new.
+There has been no mobile optimization, and so I am certain it will not adapt well is this regard.

+Exception handling is unsophisticated, as is logging.
+Exceptions are left to bubble up to the controller, as the entry point to the app.
+At this point there are handled and logged, and a 500 is returned to the caller.
+In larger applications, greater visibility is warranted and therefore logging would be more comprehensive.

+Functionality is very light - there are no options for filtering, or even selecting the next page.
+In addition, closed venues are not filtered out from search results, so anyone using the app could well be disappointed!